 Mori Taheripour is an award-winning educator and globally-recognized executive with over fifteen years of experience leading initiatives at the intersection of sports and social change in both the public and private sectors.

-Mori serves on the faculty of the Legal Studies and Business Ethics Department at The Wharton School of the University of Pennsylvania where she teaches Negotiation and Dispute Resolution at the undergraduate, graduate, and executive levels.
-Repeatedly recognized by students for her outstanding instruction, Mori is a five-time recipient of awards for excellence in teaching.
-She is a co-founder of the Wharton Sports Business Initiative (WSBI), a partnership among business leaders, faculty and students that generates knowledge about the sports industry through educational programs, global forums and research.
+Mori serves on the faculty of the Legal Studies and Business Ethics Department at The Wharton School of the University of Pennsylvania, teaching Negotiation and Dispute Resolution at the undergraduate and graduate levels.
+Repeatedly recognized for her outstanding abilities, she is a six-time recipient of awards for excellence in teaching.
+Mori co-founded of the Wharton Sports Business Initiative (WSBI), a resource for business leaders, faculty and students that generates research and provides expertise through educational programs, high-level student consulting assignments, and global forums.

 An experienced connector with a strong global network to draw from, Mori is a cross-sector consultant, leveraging her expertise in negotiation, diversity and inclusion, athlete education and development, high impact philanthropy, and sport for development.
 Her diverse client base includes major sports leagues, Fortune 100 companies, universities, and professional associations.
 Current and past clients include Major League Baseball, NBA Players Association, National Football League, NFL Players Association, Goldman Sachs Foundation, Entrepreneurs' Organization, The Timberland Company, United Parcel Service, USA Track and Field, Wasserman, Wells Fargo and the White House Fellows Program.